 Converting Recipes from Oven to Air Fryer

-Cooking food in the air fryer will always be faster than cooking it in the oven.
-The air flow circulates around the food the entire time it is in the basket or on the trays for more overall even cooking.
+Air fryer cooking times will always be faster than cooking it in the oven.
+The air flow circulates around the food the entire time like a fan it is in the basket or on the trays for more overall even cooking.
+Don’t worry about figuring it out, we created a free printable for Oven to Air Fryer Conversions as well.

 Start off by reducing the temperature of an oven recipe by 25° and reducing the time by 20-25%.